 Most of the currently popular engineering practices are aimed at increasing the rate of software deployment while mitigating the risk of failure arising from this increased rate.
 Pretty much anything works at small scale and companies, but as the scale of the enterprise grows in terms of software or team size, context becomes increasingly important, and reverse engineering from development back to design/implementation can expose a lot of inefficiencies.

-If we agree that deploying software fast with high quality is a worthy goal, then I want to apply a pipeline like perspective to the process of delivering software so that we can identify bottlenecks and broaden them to make the process more efficient.
-Applying Theory of Constraints means that we model the software delivery flow in reverse, identify the bottlenecks, and optimize them one after another.
+If we agree that deploying software fast with high quality is a worthy goal, then I want to apply a pipeline-like perspective to the process of delivering software so that we can identify bottlenecks and broaden them to make the process more efficient.
+Applying the Theory of Constraints means that we model the software delivery flow in reverse, identify the bottlenecks, and optimize them one after another.

 Deployment causes outages

 This is the most widespread argument against deploying changes to production and as I mentioned above, industry data supports this.
 It has therefore become the flagship argument for treating deployment as some type of sacred activity.
-However, there is a lot of subtext to this top level problem that merits looking into.
+However, there is a lot of subtext to this top-level problem that merits looking into.

 While this is a whole universe of topics in its own right and includes multiple disciplines, I want to call out that if fast and safe deployments are the desired objectives, then we cannot do without efficient means of :

 - Discovering when things go wrong – To reduce outages, we need to be able to detect them.
-Monitoring and alerting tools are indispensable for this, and automated tests running in production as very effective too.
+Observability tools are indispensable for this, and automated tests running in production as very effective too.
 We need these tools regardless of whether we deploy frequently or not, so we might as well go ahead full steam and reap the benefits!
 Additionally, the organization should have dependable on-call support protocols (preferably manned by developers, but at least by some sort of central ops team) to respond to alerts.

 - Mitigating the problem – Since we are talking about outages caused by deployments, the most powerful tool we have for mitigating the problem are canary deployments and automated rollbacks.
 Coupled with monitoring tools, they give a pretty solid safety net for when things go wrong.
 Feature gates are another extremely powerful tool to manage deployment risk.
-They allow us to deploy code which can later be engaged under close supervision instead of having every change going into effect as soon as it is deployed.
+They allow us to deploy code that can later be engaged under close supervision instead of having every change going into effect as soon as it is deployed.

 - Fixing the problem – Once the problem has been identified, product and development teams need to have processes that let them determine the priority for the fix and get the fix out of the door as quickly as possible.
 Note that the ability to deploy a bug fix fast is contingent on our ability to deploy ANYTHING fast.